huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 The [`~loaders.LoraLoaderMixin.load_lora_weights`] method loads LoRA weights into both the UNet and text encoder.
 It is the preferred way for loading LoRAs because it can handle cases where:

-- the LoRA weights don't have separate identifiers for the UNet and text encoder
+- The LoRA weights don't have separate identifiers for the UNet and text encoder.
-- the LoRA weights have separate identifiers for the UNet and text encoder
+- The LoRA weights have separate identifiers for the UNet and text encoder.

 But if you only need to load LoRA weights into the UNet, then you can use the [`~loaders.UNet2DConditionLoadersMixin.load_attn_procs`] method.
 Let's load the [jbilcke-hf/sdxl-cinematic-1](https://huggingface.co/jbilcke-hf/sdxl-cinematic-1) LoRA: